NAGPRA, Repatriation and the Ethics of Skeletal Reference Collections

 Last updated:

-The problem, recognised slowly and then with considerable force, is that the people whose bones generated these methods did not choose to become a reference sample.
+The central ethical problem is that the people whose bones generated these methods did not choose to become a reference sample.
 The bodies of poor, marginalised, and disproportionately non-white individuals were appropriated by institutional anatomy departments under body-provision laws that targeted those without the social or financial resources to secure burial.
 The same pattern appears, on an even larger scale, in the colonial-era collections assembled from Indigenous communities in the United States, Australia, New Zealand, South Africa, and parts of South Asia, where skeletal material was removed from graves, battlefields, and village sites by military surgeons, colonial administrators, and museum collectors with neither the consent of the individuals nor the permission of their communities.

 The ethical and legal reckoning with this history runs through two parallel channels.
-The first is legislative: the Native American Graves Protection and Repatriation Act (NAGPRA) of 1990 in the United States; the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) of 2007; a set of national and sub-national laws and policies in Australia, New Zealand, Canada, and South Africa; and the emerging legal landscape in India.
+It connects directly to the ABFA and SWGANTH quality-frame topic, which addresses how professional bodies have responded to both the ethics critique and the related critique of racial typology.
+The first channel is legislative: the Native American Graves Protection and Repatriation Act (NAGPRA) of 1990 in the United States; the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) of 2007; a set of national and sub-national laws and policies in Australia, New Zealand, Canada, and South Africa; and the emerging legal landscape in India.
 The second is professional: the American Anthropological Association (AAA) and the Society for American Archaeology (SAA) have published position statements on the use of historical collections in modern research and casework.
-OSAC and ABFA have addressed population-affinity analysis and the appropriate framing of ancestry estimation.
+OSAC and ABFA have addressed population-affinity analysis and the appropriate framing of ancestry estimation, as discussed in the critique of biological race in forensic anthropology.

-This topic maps both channels and then turns to the specific reference collections that forensic anthropology depends on, not to condemn the discipline for building on problematic foundations, but to be clear about what those foundations are and what the field owes to the communities whose members, with or without consent, made the science possible.
+This topic maps both channels and examines the specific reference collections that forensic anthropology depends on, with attention to what those foundations are and what practitioners owe to the communities whose members, with or without consent, made the science possible.

 The Hamann-Todd Collection at the Cleveland Museum of Natural History numbers approximately 3,100 individuals, accumulated between 1893 and 1939.
 The primary intake source was the Cuyahoga County workhouse and the hospital wards of the city's public institutions, where Ohio's body-provision law at the time permitted medical schools to claim unclaimed bodies before burial.
-The demographic composition of the collection reflects the demographic composition of Cleveland's unclaimed poor: approximately 75 per cent African American at a time when Cleveland's Black population was closer to 10 per cent, because social and economic marginalisation correlated with both institutionalisation and unclaimed-body status.
+The demographic composition of the collection reflects the demographic composition of Cleveland's unclaimed poor: approximately 38 per cent African American, a proportion substantially higher than Cleveland's Black population at the time, because social and economic marginalisation correlated with both institutionalisation and unclaimed-body status.
 This composition has important implications for any biological-profile method validated on the collection: the Hamann-Todd is not a representative sample of the US population.

 The Robert James Terry Collection at the Smithsonian Institution's National Museum of Natural History numbers approximately 1,728 individuals, accumulated between 1898 and 1967 by Terry at Washington University in Saint Louis and by his successor Mildred Trotter, who later developed the foundational Trotter-Gleser stature regression equations from the collection.
 The Terry Collection's intake came primarily from the St Louis City Hospital and its associated institutions.
 Again, the demographic over-representation of poor, Black, and institutionalised individuals is well-documented in the collection's own accession records.